 The great merit of the capitalist system, it has been said, is that it succeeds in using the nastiest motives of nasty people for the ultimate benefit of society.E.
 A. G. Robinson via QI

-In 2008, the greed of corporate bankers blinded them to the actual risks they were engaging in with derivatives, risks that they will be engaging in again now that the Orange Hate-Monkey has pulled the teeth out of legislation keeping them from doing what they did before.
+In 2008, the greed of corporate bankers blinded them to the actual risks they were engaging in with derivatives, risks that they will be engaging in again now that Donald Trump (DT) has pulled the teeth out of legislation keeping them from doing what they did before.
 They will shortly be wrecking the economy with their pursuit of the next billion dollars that they can’t spend but want anyway.

 It isn’t capitalism or socialism that is committing these misdeeds, it is human nature.
 We will continue to fail to properly regulate industries so long as we fail to understand human nature.
 Continuing to argue about socialism vs. capitalism is to miss the proverbial forest for the trees.
 The vast majority of humanity is poorly served by the current economic systems of the world, and it will take an action by those unwashed masses to right the situation unless the wealthy figure out how to save their own necks first.